ayussh27/text-recog-bot/README.md

 # text-recog-bot
-It is a text recognition Bot mad with Python
+It is a text recognition Bot made with Python